oceanhackweek/oceanhackweek.github.io/_pages/01-applicants.md

 Check if your institution runs a [Software Carpentry workshop](https://software-carpentry.org/workshops/).

 Once you have gone through some training you will have a better understanding of whether OceanHackWeek is right for you.
-We expect that you have basic operational knowledge of Python in advance of the program.
+We expect that you have basic operational knowledge of Python or R in advance of the program.

-**Q: Do I have to be a stellar Python programmer to be accepted?**
+**Q: Do I have to be a stellar Python or R programmer to be accepted?**

 No. We aim to bring in motivated participants with a diverse range of programming skill levels.